dtomsig/QC-Cheat/README.md

 I have replaced move_mouse with rotate_view_screen_offset.
 I figured out the view matrix for quake champions.
 I have added a pointer chain in offsets.hpp to get to the view matrix.

+If I get more time, I will look at adding a pointer chain to get vertical and horizontal FOV to support those FOV's.